 - The use or abuse of drugs (for example, oral contraceptives, antidepressants, antipsychotics)

 - Polycystic ovary syndrome

-Contraceptives can cause the endometrium to be affected, sometimes resulting in amenorrhea; Menstruation usually start again about 3 months after leaving the oral contraceptives.
+Contraceptives can cause the endometrium to be affected, sometimes resulting in amenorrhea; Menstruation usually starts again about three months after leaving the oral contraceptives.